LMTD/phase-1A/units/unit2/README.md

 TODO: Create a Python program that swaps those items in your story

 TODO: Print the user's story to the command line

+#### Challenge Two (Input and Boolean Logic)

+Make a two-player Rock-Paper-Scissors game.
+(Hint: Ask for player plays (using input), compare them, print out a message of congratulations to the winner, and ask if the players want to start a new game)

+Remember the rules:
+* Rock beats scissors
+* Scissors beats paper
+* Paper beats rock

+#### Challenge Three (Dictionaries)

+Create a dictionary (in your file) of names and birthdays.
+When you run your program it should ask the user to enter a name, and return the birthday of that person back to them.
+The interaction should look something like this:

+>>> Welcome to the birthday dictionary.
+We know the birthdays of:
+Albert Einstein
+Benjamin Franklin
+Ada Lovelace
+>>> Who's birthday do you want to look up?
+Benjamin Franklin
+>>> Benjamin Franklin's birthday is 01/17/1706.

+#### Challenge Four (List Operations)

+Write a function called is_palindrome that determines whether a given string is a palindrome and returns True or False.
+A palindrome is a word that is spelled the same forward, and backward (i.e. "WOW", "MOM", "RACECAR")

 ## Resources